Settlement contract after termination: pros and cons

 • Unilateral nature: A notice of termination is declared unilaterally, whereas a settlement contract is a mutual, ‘consensual’ agreement

-• Purpose: A notice of termination is used exclusively to terminate the employment relationship, while a settlement contract regulates the consequences of this termination, such as severance payments or release from duty.
+• Purpose: A notice of termination is used exclusively to terminate the employment relationship.
+A settlement contract regulates the consequences of this termination, such as severance payments or release from duty.

 In summary, the notice of termination ends the employment relationship itself, while a termination agreement regulates the framework conditions of an impending or planned termination due to an already issued notice of termination.